w3c/wai-website/collections/_perspective-videos/contrast.zh-hans.md

 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
 # contributors:
 # - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
-# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

 github:
     label: wai-perspective-videos